DR. SANDIP PAUL

 2011 – 2016: Senior Fellow, Dept. of Microbiology, University of Washington, Seattle, USA

-Human microbiome in health and disease; Microbial community structure and their evolution; Multi-omics data mining and methods development; Comparative genomics and microbial adaptation
+Human microbiome in health and disease; Microbial metabolic symbiosis, NGS data mining and methodology development; Multi-omics data integration, Comparative microbial genomics

 Research Focus: